The Community of Saint John: An Outline

 If we want to build anything durable today, we need to get back to the original bedrock of the Gospel.
 Francis stripped naked before the bishop of Assisi in order to clothe himself with Christ alone.
 Today, it’s the most radical commitment that speaks the clearest Christian language.

 Christ was totally obedient to the Father, and he showed it by assuming full personal responsibility for his work on behalf of the world.
-We, too, want to prove that believers can think with the Church and be free, responsible agents at the same time—despite the resignation and critique of many Christians today.
+We, too, want to prove that believers can think with the Church and be free, responsible agents at the same time—despite the doubts of many Christians today.

 The Community is open to younger men and women desirous of living out their secular professions (which should preferably involve some service to the common good) in the same spirit of self-gift.
 The Community also seeks priests willing to bring that spirit to the work they do for Church and world.

-We look to John the Evangelist as our patron because of his affinity with both Peter and Mary, that is, with the visible Church of sinners (Peter) and the hidden Church of the saints (Mary).
-Thanks to his special intimacy with each one, he can unite both from the middle—without ever claiming center stage for himself.
+Our patron is John the Evangelist, the most profound interpreter of the Incarnate Word, because of his affinity with both Peter, the shepherd of the visible Church of sinners, and Mary, the heart of the hidden Church of the saints, he can unite both from the middle — without ever claiming center stage for himself.

 - Balthasar, Hans Urs von.
 Our Task.
 A Report and a Plan.
 Ignatius Press, 1994. | Original: Unser Auftrag.
 Bericht und Entwurf.
 Johannes Verlag, 1984.